-They also discovered an efficient chemoenzymatic synthesis (LACo, lipaseacridine-cobaloxime method) of long-chain alkenes from triglycerides and unrefined biomass.
-Amano lipase PS from Burkholderia cepacia was utilized to achieve enhanced conversion in the hydrolysis of triglycerides (Scheme 7).
+They also discovered an efficient chemoenzymatic synthesis (LACo, lipase-acridine-cobaloxime method) of long-chain alkenes from triglycerides and unrefined biomass.
+Amano lipase PS from Burkholderia cepacia was used to achieve enhanced conversion in the hydrolysis of triglycerides (Scheme 7).